 Small scale and modular

 The GreenIron solution is small scale but modular and thus theoretically infinitely scalable.
 A single furnace can process up to 43.000 tonnes of oxidized material per year.
 With a duo furnace (two interconnected furnaces) the double amount will be produced with a reduced energy cost as heat will be reused between the two furnaces.
 The consumption of hydrogen in the furnace is in accordance with the theoretical minimum for the material to be processed.
 All hydrogen that is not consumed in a cycle can be re-used in the following cycle.

 Very low capital requirement

 GreenIron offers a production process which is both environmentally friendly and cost competitive.
-The modular and small-scale solution allows for a very low investment requirement which together with the low operational cost result in increased profitability compared to existing fossil based processes.
-The low operational cost is due to the low levels of energy consumption and the low maintenance requirements.
+The modular and small-scale solution allows for a very low capital requirement which, together with the low operational cost, result in increased profitability compared to existing fossil based processes.
+The low operational cost is due to the low level of energy consumption and the low maintenance requirements.
 A sustainable production process also add value since customers, investors, banks and society in general increasingly favors companies using environmentally friendly production methods.
-A client of GreenIron supports a circular economy by profitably being able to increase the recycling of waste and residual products from their current business.
+A client of GreenIron supports a circular economy by profitably being able to increase the recycling of waste and residual products from their production process.

 The small scale and modular solution from GreenIron allows our customers , due to the low initial investment cost and fast payback time, to increase the scope of their recycling with a flexible and desired speed.
 The profits from the first furnace can be used to fund further expansion of the GreenIron solution step by step.